-The MBE, SBE, and UBE fields determine whether explicit loads and stores performed from M-mode, S-mode, or U-mode, respectively, are little endian ( $xBE = 0$ ) or big endian ( $xBE = 1$ ).
-MBE must be read only.
-SBE and UBE must be read only and equal to MBE, if S-mode or U-mode, respectively, is implemented, or read only zero otherwise.
+The MBE, SBE, and UBE fields determine the endianness of memory accesses other than instruction fetches performed from M-mode, S-mode, or U-mode, respectively. xBE=0 indicates little endian and xBE=1 is big endian.
+MBE must be read-only.
+SBE and UBE must be read only and equal to MBE, if S-mode or U-mode, respectively, is implemented, or read-only zero otherwise.